How the 757-200 fits into the 757 story

 Why it branches from the family

-The 757-200 is treated as the representative branch because it captures the baseline branch that kept the family central to transcontinental and Atlantic narrowbody flying.
+The 757-200 stands out within the Boeing 757 family because it captures the baseline branch that kept the family central to transcontinental and Atlantic narrowbody flying.

 Fact rows